Alan Just's gallery and portfolio.

 Art objects and performances often stem from a place of self-expression.
 And the desired response from its audience is to accept this expression, to feel that sense of shared human experience, that “we are all in this together.”
 Whether it’s the infectious energy of Beyoncé or the profound depth of Michelangelo, Art can be a source of shared feelings and significance.

-As an Artist, I have no interest in making the wall happy – that’s the domain of Decorative Art.
+As a Fine Artist, I have no interest in making the wall happy – that’s the domain of Decorative Art.
 My primary concern with space comes into play when it impacts the viewer’s interaction with the Art, particularly when it disrupts the auditory, tactile, or visual focus.
 Art, by its nature, is immersive.
 Any elements that distract from this immersive experience should be reduced or eliminated.
 Consider a carefully orchestrated environment like a music concert, where every facet, from sound volume to lighting, to the performance itself (imagine the dynamism of Mick Jagger), contributes to dominating the sensory experience.